 Mandated bodies involved in Twinning projects are thus in principle not excluded from providing Technical Assistance under commercially tendered contracts.
 They must however be excluded from tendering commercially for follow-up contracts to the Twinning projects, if their involvement gives them a commercial advantage.
-They are also excluded from making a proposal for a Twinning project where they have been involved in drafting the Twinning project fiche or terms of reference.
+They are also excluded from making a proposal for a Twinning project where they have been involved in drafting the Twinning project fiche (or terms of reference).
+By the same token, mandated bodies must not include in their proposal/contract any expertise that was involved in the drafting of the fiche.

-There are many bodies in the MS which could satisfy the formal criteria to be mandated but which can only make a small, very specialised contribution to a Twinning project (i.e. phytosanitary laboratory training) or only ever participate in one project.
+There are many bodies in the MS which could satisfy the formal criteria to be mandated but which can only make a small, very specialised contribution to a Twinning project (i.e. phytosanitary laboratory training).
 Their inclusion in the consolidated list is therefore not necessary and they can be given an ad hoc mandate.